Image

 De-Escalation of Breast Radiation Trial for Hormone Sensitive, HER-2 Negative, Oncotype Recurrence Score Less Than or Equal to 18 Breast Cancer (DEBRA)

-Participate in a trial for specific low-risk breast cancer treatment.
+Participate in a breast cancer radiation study for specific conditions.

 Recruiting